 When I graduated from Syracuse University in 1983, I truly started working full time at the company, and in July 1986, I became Vice President of the corporation (Finally a little advantage for being the son of the owner!).
 By 1994, I was running the show almost 100%, but my father continued to hold the purse strings and handle all the company financials right up until his death at the age of 82+ in December of 2003.
 During the years between I have learned how to do everything in the place, including typesetting on the Intertypes, which I now do exclusively.
 I have done all the equipment maintenance and repairs for the past 20 years, and so far have not had a problem I have not been able to handle.

-Since my father's death, my wife, Marianne, and I have been trying to rebuild and redirect the business from it's original market of low-priced commodity grade stationery to be sold as a fund raiser through schools, churches and other groups to a more specialized letterpress shop offering services to the local printing trade and working on developing a line of high-end letterpress stationery.
-We will probably continue the fund raising concept for the present time, but will definitely be increasing the quality of the line and adding some new stationery items in the near future.
+Since my father's death, my wife, Marianne, and I tried to rebuild and redirect the business from it's original market of low-priced commodity grade stationery to be sold as a fund raiser through schools, churches and other groups to a more specialized letterpress shop offering services to the local printing trade and working on developing a line of higher-end letterpress stationery.

 1974-1985: Owner/Operator, West Wind Boarding Kennels